Latin name: Solidago odora, S. gigantea, S. ulmifolia, S. bicolor, and many others

 Habitat: Goldenrod is a perennial native to North America that grows 2-5 feet tall with slightly hairy stems and pointed leaves arranged alternate along the stem.
 At the top of the stem is a bright wand or plume of yellow flowers (or, in the exception of a few species, white) that appear in different arrangements based on the species.
 These flowers bloom in late fall, providing an important source of nectar and pollen for all sorts of insects.
 In fact, goldenrod is an incredibly important plant to support pollinators.
 It is said to support over 300 types of bees alone, and the Goldenrod Spider is specifically named after the webs it creates in this plant, knowing it will catch lots of flies, wasps, and other insects.
 While is supports these smaller insects, it also attracts birds who feast on them, and in the winter months, mice and voles who nest within its stalks, further attracting other predator species like hawks, owls, foxes, and coyotes.

 A Deep Tradition: Goldenrod has been and continues to be used by the First Peoples of North America for generations.
 Much of what we know about the medicinal actions of this plant come from their generous teachings.
-This beautiful article from Robin Wall Kimmerer, an excerpt from her book Braiding Sweetgrass, shares a bit of the magic and medicine these golden flowers embue.
+The following excerpt from Robin Wall Kimmerers book, Braiding Sweetgrass, shares a bit of the magic and medicine these golden flowers imbue.

 Energetics: Goldenrod is generally considered astringent and aromatic, but the subtleties of these energetics can vary.
 Some species are more warming and others are more cooling.
 Some are markedly astringent and employed to dry tissue, while others are strongly pungent and favored for their fragrance.